 Sweet Potato Casserole — Tennessee, Florida / Broccoli Casserole — Kentucky / Hashbrown Casserole — Alaska

-Sweet potatoes too have a long history that more than justifies their broad popularity.
-Cultivation dates back to as far back as 2500 BCE Peru, but one big addition is a lot more recent…but also surprisingly not: marshmallows.
+Sweet potatoes, too, have a long history that more than justifies their broad popularity.
+Cultivation dates back as far back as 2500 BCE Peru, but one big addition is a lot more recent…but also surprisingly not: marshmallows.
 Allegedly, a 1917 Angelus Marshmallow recipe booklet lists a dish of sweet potatoes with marshmallows.
 Have you ever had this variation?

 Corn — Kansas, Iowa

-Considering Iowa is the state that produces the most corn, we’re not super surprised that it’s the preferred Thanksgiving side.
+Considering Iowa is the state that produces the most corn, we’re not super surprised that it’s the preferred Thanksgiving side there.
 Kansas, another Midwestern state, more specifically has creamed corn as the favorite.